 Ft.
 Worth, TX 76155-2243

-You can contact The McGuire Law Firm to speak directly with a tax attorney and business attorney regarding your businesses needs and the taxation issues related to the CARE Act.
+You can contact The McGuire Law Firm to speak directly with a Denver IRS tax attorney or Denver business attorney regarding your businesses needs and the taxation issues related to the CARE Act.
 We wish everyone the best during the troubling time.